codeeno/aws-sso-cli/README.md

 Commands:
   aws-sso-cli add-profile     Add a new SSO profile aws-sso-cli delete-profile  Remove an SSO profile aws-sso-cli                 Sign in to an AWS account using AWS SSO            [default]

 Options:
-      --version  Show version number                                   [boolean] -p, --profile  The SSO profile to use.                                [string] -a, --account  The name of the account you wish to sign into.         [string] -r, --role     The role you wish to assume for the specified account. [string] --help     Show help.                                            [boolean]
+      --version          Show version number                                     [boolean] -p, --profile          The SSO profile to use.                                  [string] -a, --account          The name of the account you wish to sign into.           [string] -r, --role             The role you wish to assume for the specified account.   [string] -f, --force-new-token  Force fetch a new access token for AWS SSO.             [boolean] --help             Show help.                                              [boolean]
 ```